inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 information that has been updated or deleted is recorded.
 This facilitates distinguishing valid data from invalid data (the star schema always contains the latest values), whilst providing an audit history for any changed information.

-[//]: #13 ("assigned to different MRNs" -- is this meant to be "two" instead of "to"? is two the upper limit or can there be more than that?
-One thought that occurred at this point is, what happens when a new live stream is added that holds data that does not exist in UDS, does it time-wise backfill this information or is it only available from the time the stream is added?)
-[//]: Hopefully I've already addressed this

 Entries are also made in the star database to record the last message processed with the corresponding timestamp.
 This allows maintainers of the database to check progress and establish the timeframe of missing data should any of the pipeline or hospital infrastructure routing data to it have suffered a period of outage.
 It also allows the HL7 Reader to restart in the event of a crash or system failure, since it has persistent state.

-[//]: #14 (Depending on audience, I might be tempted to replace "feeding it" with something like "no messages available" available or something)

 ## Star schema

 Most schemas for healthcare data are proprietary e.g. EPIC.
 Open source schemas tend to be for data transfer.
 We nevertheless reviewed existing options.
-OpenEMR is a popular open source electronic health records and medical practice management solution.
-However this uses a standard that is vast, and includes large amounts of data that are not of interest for EMAP.
+OpenEMR is a popular open source schema for electronic health records and medical practice management solution.
+However, this uses a standard that is vast, and includes large amounts of data that are not of interest for EMAP.

 The OMOP format provides an anonymous, fixed version of patient record data.
 However, the user requirements for EMAP included demographics and time 'aware' information which could not be provided by using the OMOP standard without significant changes.
 OMOP is also not suited to live data.
 We concluded that we would need to devise our own schema.

-[//]: #15 (I might have the wrong end of the stick, but "solution" in my mind is not the same as schema; the way it's phrased currently, I wonder whether someone would understand it to be the same though)

-Initially we looked at an entity-attribute-value approach for maximum flexibility.
-This did allow easy addition of different types of data but caused major usability issues for alpha users, with slow indexing and complex joins.
-Technical evaluation and the learning process involved in creating the pipeline showed that the flexibility provided was unnecessary, and thus we undertook a redesign that separated the data into clearly distinct individual tables as shown in Figure 3.
+Initially we looked at an entity-attribute-value approach (EAV) for maximum flexibility.
+While an EAV would allow the easy addition of different types of data, it would also cause major usability issues for alpha users, e.g .through slow indexing and complex joins.
+Technical evaluation and the learning process involved in EMAP creating the pipeline showed that the flexibility provided by EVA was unnecessary, and thus we undertook a redesign that separated the data into clearly distinct individual tables as shown in Figure 3.
 This has proved popular with our users and feedback confirms it is faster and more intuitive than the generic approach.

-[//]: #16 (is everyone in the audience of this document aware what an entity-attribute-value approach is?
-If not it might be helpful to add a little explanation for it.
-Not sure whether that is best done as a figure or so.
-Similarly, can we expect that everyone reading this document knows what indexing is and joining, with reference to data that is?)

 ## Technologies used